Skip to main content

 5. Pour in the chicken broth.

-6. Season with the salt, fresh ground black pepper and poultry seasoning.
+6. Season with salt, fresh ground black pepper, and poultry seasoning.

 7. Stir in the corn, and simmer for 15 minutes.